University Prize Instructorship

-University Prize Instructorships, sponsored by the Graduate School of Arts and Sciences, awards a $7,671 stipend (an approximate amount which will align with the 2023-2024 per course adjunct rate) to advanced doctoral students to design and teach upper-division courses in their field of research.
+University Prize Instructorships, sponsored by the Graduate School of Arts and Sciences, awards a stipend which aligns with that academic year's per-course adjunct rate ($7,671 in 2022-2023) to advanced doctoral students to design and teach upper-division courses in their field of research.
 UPI instructors will also participate in a professional development cohort that meets monthly.
 Up to five instructorships will be awarded to candidates who propose courses that contribute substantially to the undergraduate curriculum and who have demonstrated excellence and commitment to teaching.
 Instructors may elect to co-teach and split the stipend equally.
 In this case, each applicant must fulfill the eligibility criteria and complete all parts of the application.

 The 2023 winners of the University Prize Instructorship are: